Co-founder of Environmental and Adventure School

 Ms. Minato was born and raised in Kent, Washington.
 She studied at the University of Washington for a B.A. in mathematics.
 Throughout her college years and in the immediate years after graduating, she journeyed to other countries to explore more of this amazing planet.
 In the years following, outdoor recreation became a calling.
 Ms. Minato worked at Stevens Pass for five years and during that time enjoyed living in the beautiful mountain town of Leavenworth, Washington.
 There she expanded her interests in gardening, farming, forestry, and love of the outdoors.

-2018 marks Ms. Minato’s first official year of her teaching career.
-She considers herself beyond-fortunate to begin her career at a school as unique as EAS.
-Last year, she completed her student teaching at Redmond Middle School and earned her M.A. in teaching through Western Governors University.
-Ms. Minato is happy to say she is now also certified to teach language arts and social studies!
+2019 marks Ms. Minato’s second year of her teaching career.
+She considers herself beyond-fortunate to have begun her career at a school as unique as EAS.
+Prior to joining EAS, she completed her student teaching at Redmond Middle School and earned her M.A. in teaching through Western Governors University.
+During her first year at EAS she became certified to teach language arts and social studies in addition to mathematics!
 Ms. Minato enjoys the complexities of the classroom and the raw energy that working with young people brings to her life.

 Ms. Minato’s interests beyond the outdoors are cooking, growing plants, the performing arts, astronomy, physics, politics, and snuggling her cat.
 Ms. Minato would also like you to know that she has been Alexander Hamilton’s #1 fan since 1999.

 Hello, my name is Marcus Rose and I am a middle school STEM teacher.
 With 20 years of teaching experience, I bring many tools to the classroom -- love for the outdoors, how things work and most importantly a strong passion to share this with middle school learners.
 In addition to teaching STEM classes at the Environmental and Adventure School, I love to build things.
 Recently, we have been building canoes at school for use at camp and summer trips, but I also love to tinker with bicycles.